GalaxySynth/Wild-Dogs/GUIDE.md

 ---

 # Guide
-Our server contains a select number of mods, all of which are intended to enhance but not fundamentally alter the vanilla minecraft experience.
-The guide below serves as a reference for any new mechancis or major mods you should know about.
+Our server contains a number of mods, which are intended to enhance but not fundamentally alter the vanilla Minecraft experience.
+The guide below serves as a reference for any new mechanics, or major mods you should know about.

 ## Important Mods